MarcusKlik/fstpackage.blog/content/post/fst_compression/fst_compression.md

 ## Compress:  1299.649 MB/s Decompress:  1948.932 MB/s
 ```

-The contents of the _survey\_results\_public.csv_ file can be compressed with a factor of 8.4 at a compression speed of around 1.3 GB/s!
+That's a ZSTD compression speed of around 1.3 GB/s!

 # Bring on the cores

 With more cores, you can do more parallel compression work.
-With a small benchmark we can show this dependency:
+A small benchmark will reveal this dependency:

 ```r